grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Percy took off the sonar headset and laid it on its hook.
 "We gotta get the fuck out of here," she said.
 Then, louder, so Hemi could hear, "Hemi!
 We need to get out of here!"

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 Bastian nodded, the other sonar headset still on his ears.

 "Right, Sylvia.
 I concur," said Hemi from above.